ATNF/askapsdp/README.txt

 =================================

 This procedure sets up the environment for development.
-The entry point for the repository is $CONRAD_PROJECT_ROOT.
+The entry point for the repository is $ASKAP_ROOT.

- * create a initconrad.sh script which sets up the unix environment variables.
+ * create a initaskap.sh script which sets up the unix environment variables.
 This should be executed every time a user logs in.

  * install the python tools necessary to build the system.
 This is